-FEDTASK attribute and descriptor Development and acquisition of FEDTASKS in the Unit Learning Outcomes (KSA) Assessment task (AT#) FEDTASK 5 Sustainable and Ethical Mindset Students will demonstrate the ability to consider and assess the consequences and impact of ideas and actions in enacting ethical and sustainable decisions.
-Students will be required to display skills in: Making informed judgments that consider the impact of devising solutions in global economic environmental and societal contexts Committing to social responsibility as a professional and a citizen Evaluating ethical, socially responsible and/or sustainable challenges and generating and articulating responses Embracing lifelong, life-wide and life-deep learning to be open to diverse others Implementing required actions to foster sustainability in their professional and personal life.
-K1, K4, A1, A2, A3 AT1, AT2
+FEDTASK attribute and descriptor Development and acquisition of FEDTASKS in the Unit Learning Outcomes (KSA) Assessment task (AT#) Students will demonstrate an ability to work in complexity and ambiguity using the imagination to create new ideas.
+Students will be required to display skills in: K1, K2, K4, S2, S3, A1, A2, A3 AT1, AT2 Reflecting critically FEDTASK 3 Critical Thinking Evaluating ideas, concepts and information and Creativity Considering alternative perspectives to refine ideas Challenging conventional thinking to clarify concepts Forming creative solutions in problem solving.
+FEDTASK 4 Digital Literacy Students will demonstrate the ability to work fluently across a range of tools, platforms and applications to achieve a range of tasks.
+Students will be required to display skills in: Not Applicable Not Applicable Finding, evaluating, managing, curating, organising and sharing digital information Collating, managing, accessing and using digital data securely Receiving and responding to messages in a range of digital media Contributing actively to digital teams and working groups Participating in and benefiting from digital learning opportunities.
+FEDTASK 5 Sustainable and Ethical Mindset Students will demonstrate the ability to consider and assess the consequences and impact of ideas and actions in enacting ethical and sustainable decisions.
+Students will be required to display skills in: K1, K4, A1, A2, A3 AT1, AT2 Making informed judgments that consider the impact of devising solutions in global economic environmental and societal contexts Committing to social responsibility as a professional and a citizen Evaluating ethical, socially responsible and/or sustainable challenges and generating and articulating responses Embracing lifelong, life-wide and life-deep learning to be open to diverse others Implementing required actions to foster sustainability in their professional and personal life.